YLokma/Password-Manager/README.md

 - Hotkeys for various actions.
 - File paths for the password CSV file and sync directory.
 - Lens dimensions, border color, and appearance.
+- Options to run on system startup and show the GUI on launch.

 ### 2. Hotkeys
 Hotkeys are defined in the settings and can be customized.
 The default hotkeys include: